valdrinkuchi/flask-non-blocking-service/README.md

 need any installation of the Flask Application.
 However, it assumes that a docker runtime is present.

-The application is served using gunicorn server and 4 workers if run from the docker image.
+The application is served using gunicorn server and 4 workers when run from the docker image.
 If you want to run the locally installed app using gunicorn you can use the command found in the `entrypoint.sh`